This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-1. In a large mixing bowl, whisk together pudding mix and cold milk until smooth.
-Set in the refrigerator for 30 minutes.
+1. In a large mixing bowl, whisk together the cold milk and pudding mix until smooth.
+Set in the refrigerator for 30 minutes to chill.

 Nutrition